MassimilianoCattani/MysteriousOrganism/README.md

 # MysteriousOrganism
 codeacademy object challenge
-Exercise on how to compare modify and create key value pair for and from objects and arrays.
+Exercise on how to compare modify and create key value pair and methods for and from objects and arrays.